LeastSaneDeveloper/Browser-Comparison/README.md

 ## Blink Browsers

+Blink is a browser engine developed as part of the free and open-source Chromium project.
+Blink is by far the most-used browser engine, due to the market share dominance of Google Chrome and the fact that many other browsers are based on the Chromium code.

 ## Google Chrome

 Google Chrome is a cross-platform web browser developed by Google.
 It is based on Chromium, which is based on Blink.
 As of 2025, it is the most used browser globally, with a 70% market share.